fygar256/general-assembler-axx/README.md

 ## comments

 ・Sorry for original notation.

-・The error check in the pattern file is lax.

 ・I know it's a bit ridiculous, but it does not support quantum computers and LISP machines.
 Quantum computer assembly language is called quantum assembly, and is not assembly language.